rmorshea/anysync/README.md

 AnySync is similar to [`unsync`](https://pypi.org/project/unsync/) in that it allows async functions to be called synchronously when needed.
-The main differences are that AnySync works with type checkers, is lighter weight, and works with other async libraries like `trio` and `curio` via `anyio`.
+The main differences are that AnySync works with type checkers, is lighter weight, works with other async libraries like `trio` via `anyio`, in addition to supporting async generators and context managers.

 ## Automatic Detection